PMArkive/retroReversing/categories/tools/ProgrammingLanguages.md

 {% include link-to-other-site.html url="https://x64.halb.it/" description="Alberto Ventafridda has created a client-side x86-64 Linux emulator and debugger that runs entirely in the browser, allowing for safe and accessible assembly experimentation." image="https://opengraph.githubassets.com/1/robalb/x86-64-playground" title="x86-64 Playground" %}

+### PacManOS: A Bare-Metal x86 Pac-Man Kernel
+[mdeclerk](https://github.com/mdeclerk) has developed PacManOS, a hobbyist project featuring a bare-metal 32-bit x86 kernel that boots directly into a playable Pac-Man clone.
+The repository contains the source code for the modular architecture, which is designed to allow other games to be easily plugged in on top of the custom kernel.
+It serves as an excellent technical reference for low-level OS development, featuring a cross-compiler setup and support for booting via QEMU or Bochs.

+{% include link-to-other-site.html url="https://github.com/mdeclerk/PacManOS" description="mdeclerk has released PacManOS, a 32-bit x86 kernel written in C and Assembly that demonstrates bare-metal game development and modular kernel design." image="https://opengraph.githubassets.com/1/mdeclerk/PacManOS" title="GitHub - mdeclerk/PacManOS: A bare-metal 32-bit x86 kernel that boots into a playable Pac-Man clone." %}

 ---
 # C/C++
 C and C++ revolutionized game development by introducing a higher level of abstraction without sacrificing performance (when compilers became good enough between the Mega Drive and Saturn era).